 About this course

-The Master of Learning Intervention is accredited at the professional level by the Victorian Institute of Teaching.
-Graduates of this course who complete the Learning Intervention Internship (Stream A) will be qualified as Special Education teachers.
+The Master of Learning Intervention is endorsed at the professional level by the Victorian Institute of Teaching.
+Graduates of this course who complete the Learning Intervention Internship (Stream A) will be endorsed as Special Education teachers.

 Intended learning outcomes